AWA Fisk Radiolette "Empire State" Radio in Beetle Plastic Bakelite

 Beautiful AWA Fisk Skyscraper Radio in Marbled Beetle Plastic

 Amalgamated Wireless Australia (A.W.A.) produced a number of Radiolette models over the years in a variety of sizes, designs, and materials.
-But the one that every radio collector wants is the 1936 model that is officially named "The Fisk".
-This model is also referred to as "The Skyscraper" or "Empire State" by collectors for obvious architectural reasons, and it is reputedly the first Bakelite case radio ever produced in Australia.
+But the one that every radio collector wants is the 1934 model that is officially named "The Fisk".
+Collectors for obvious architectural reasons also refer to this model as “The Skyscraper” or “Empire State”, and it is reputedly the first Bakelite case radio ever produced in Australia.
 This radio is the AUS version of the American made Air King "Skyscraper" designed by Harold Van Doren.
 Interesting features on this radio include listings of the Australian and New Zealand radio station call letters around the frequency selector dial, plus a distant and local ("D/L") switch at the rear of the chassis.

 This set is sold "as-is + untested", the chassis seems complete.
 Set is being sold as a "non-working" vintage electronic device that should be gone over by a qualified technician.